ReiNoIkari/Morphological-Image-Processing/morpho.md

-**Fig.12: Result of the erode operation using as a structuring element a disk of 3 by 3 size.
-Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin**
+**Figure 10: Result of the erode operation using as a structuring element a disk of 3 by 3 size.
+Left up: Original image, Right up: made with ImageJ default function, Left down: made with MorphoLibJ plugin, Right down: made with our diagonal kernel**

 As we can see some black areas that were inside white figures have been connected with the outside due to some foreground pixel removal.
 This is due to the fact that some foreground pixel have been removed (due to not being surrounded by other foreground pixels).
 Moreover, the results seems to be the same whatever we use one plugin or the other.
-**(peut etre faire une image avec une strucruting element COMPLETEMENT DIFF pour montrer que le kernel joue son role??) -> mettre les images par 4 : 2 du haut = original + imageJ, 2 du bas = morpho + morpho 45° **

 The same results have been obtained by the dilation operation as we can see :